-- (c) if the laws of the Convention country where the adoption was granted provide that the adoption of the child terminates the legal relationship between the child and the individuals who were, immediately before the adoption, the 'child's parents-the relationship is terminated; and - (d) the child has the same rights as a child who is adopted under the laws of a State.
+- (a) the relationship between the child and each of the child's adoptive parents is the relationship of child and parent; and - (b) each adoptive parent of the child has parental responsibility for the child; and - (c) if the laws of the Convention country where the adoption was granted provide that the adoption of the child terminates the legal relationship between the child and the individuals who were, immediately before the adoption, the child's parents the relationship is terminated; and - (d) the child has the same rights as a child who is adopted under the laws of a State.

-Evidential value of adoption compliance certificate
+19 Evidential value of adoption compliance certificate

-- 19. Subject to regulation 22, an adoption compliance certificate is evidence, for the laws of the Commonwealth and each State, that the adoption to which the certificate relates: - (a) was agreed to by the Central Authorities of the countries mentioned in the certificate; and - (b) was carried out in accordance with the Convention and the laws of the countries mentioned in the certificate.
+Subject to regulation 22, an adoption compliance certificate is evidence, for the laws of the Commonwealth and each State, that the adoption to which the certificate relates:

+- (a) was agreed to by the Central Authorities of the countries mentioned in the certificate; and - (b) was carried out in accordance with the Convention and the laws of the countries mentioned in the certificate.

-Order terminating legal relationship between child and parents
+20 Order terminating legal relationship between child and parents

-- 20. (1) This regulation applies if: - (a) an adoption, by a person who is habitually resident in Australia, of a child who is habitually resident in a Convention country is granted in that country; and - (b) the laws of the Convention country do not provide that the adoption of the child terminates the legal relationship between the child and the individuals who were, immediately before the adoption, the child's parents (the pre-adoption parents). - (2) The person may apply to a court for an order that the adoption of the child terminates the legal relationship between the child and the pre-adoption parents.
+- (1) This regulation applies if: - (a) an adoption, by a person who is habitually resident in Australia, of a child who is habitually resident in a Convention country is granted in that country; and - (b) the laws of the Convention country do not provide that the adoption of the child terminates the legal relationship between the child and the individuals who were, immediately before the adoption, the child's parents (the pre-adoption parents). - (2) The person may apply to a court for an order that the adoption of the child terminates the legal relationship between the child and the pre-adoption parents. - (2A) The application must: - (a) be in accordance with Form 3; and - (b) include an affidavit in accordance with Form 2. - (2B) At the same time as the application is made, the applicant, or applicants, must give a copy of the application to the State Central Authority for the State: - (a) if the application is made by 1 applicant where the applicant habitually resides; or - (b) if the application is made by more than 1 applicant where the applicants habitually reside. - (2C) As soon as practicable, the State Central Authority must give notice, in accordance with Form 4, of the application to the Minister for Immigration and Multicultural Affairs at the principal office of the Department of Immigration and Multicultural Affairs in Canberra.